Depositor Journey

 Prerequisites:

-Before depositing into the dedicated smart contract, make sure to review the Access Controlsdocumentation.
+- review the Access Controls documentation.
 Access Controls prevent unauthorized parties from operating and transacting with your dedicated smart contract.

-1. Depositing into the Smart Contract
+1. Depositing into the dedicated smart contract

 Once the validator(s) become active, depositors consensus, execution and MEV rewards are collected within the contract and made available to depositors.